RuneLjungmann/excelbind/README.md

 ## Limitations

 #### Excel
-Currently the project only supports 32-bit Excel and Excel 2007 or higher.
-The 32-bit limitation is a minor technical limitation and support for x64 is planned.
+The project only supports Excel 2007 or higher.
 There is no plan to support earlier versions of Excel (The Excel12 xll api is assumed available).

 #### C++ compiler
 The implementation contains a minor part which is compiler specific (assumptions on the calling conventions for calling a non-virtual method).